tobyscales/enterprise-devops-framework/README.md

 This approach delivers solid MFA for developer machines without being a nuisance.

 ## TODO:
- * Add support for ARM templates
- * Move Get-Backend logic into an Azure Function so the whole shebang can be run with shell/batch scripts and not require PSCore installed locally.
+ * Move Get-Backend logic into an Azure Function so the whole shebang can be run with shell/batch scripts and not require PSCore installed on Dev PCs.
- * Set- or Grant- script with optional parameters for: ring0 KV, Deployer ManagementGroup, TFstate-per-sub, etc.
+ * Add support for deploying ARM templates
+ * Add support for user access other than Contributor
+ * Add support for Management Groups instead of direct assignment
+ * Add certificate auto-renewal
+ * Add ACME support for LetsEncrypt-signed certs
- * Initialize- script with subscription creation & MG assignment
+ * Initialize- script with automated subscription/ring1 resource and access creation